codekitchen/rubygems-s3/README.md

 This rubygems plugin allows you to add private S3 rubygems repos as sources in your gemrc file.

+## Deprecated

+There is no need to use this plugin anymore, except with older versions of rubygems, as this functionality has been merged into rubygems itself.
+See https://github.com/rubygems/rubygems/pull/856

 ## Installation

 You'll need a recent version of rubygems.